kofimokome/cf7-sms-extension/README.txt

 == Screenshots ==

-1. Dashboard
-2. Blocked messages
-3. Options
+1. SMS Provider Configuration Page
+2. SMS Settings Page

 == How to Contribute ==
 The source codes can be downloaded here [GitHub](https://github.com/kofimokome/cf7-sms-extension)